Minister Thompson highlights the $957.8-million investment from Spring Economic Update 2026: Canada Strong for All to Small Craft Harbours Program

 News provided byFisheries and Oceans (DFO) Canada

-PORT MOUTON, NS, May 21, 2026 /CNW/ - Small craft harbours are vital infrastructure for coastal and rural communities, supporting fishing and transportation, while supporting the local economies built around them.
+METEGHAN, NS, May 22, 2026 /CNW/ - Small craft harbours are vital infrastructure for coastal and rural communities, supporting fishing and transportation, while supporting the local economies built around them.
 Canada's commercial fisheries, aquaculture, and seafood processing sectors support nearly 65,000 jobs -- including more than 42,900 commercial fish harvesters -- from coast to coast to coast.
 In 2025, Canada's fish and seafood exports totaled $8.47 billion.

-Today, the Honourable Joanne Thompson, Minister of Fisheries, joined by Jessica Fancy, Member of Parliament for South Shore-St. Margarets, highlighted this investment from the Spring Economic Update to DFO's Small Craft Harbours Program.

 The investment will allow DFO to undertake repairs, upgrades and dredging at small craft harbour facilities across Canada.
-To this end, Central Port Mouton Small Craft Harbour will receive funding to allow for the reconstruction of floating dock system 802 and the options analysis for breakwater 302.
-This harbour is home to 54 vessels and the main fishery is lobster.
+To this end, an investment at Meteghan harbour will support the replacement of floats and piles for structures 802 and 805, as well as the replacement of float structure 803.
+The project will also allow for repairs to the H-piles on wharf structure 403.
+Meteghan is home to 90 vessels and the main fisheries are lobster and groundfish.
+There are also aquaculture vessels at the site.

 Repairs will be carried out using the latest climate projections, which will result in climate resistant infrastructure that meets the needs of the industry and communities.